Hendthi Helidare Kelabeku

 Hendthi Helidare Kelabeku is a 1993 Indian Kannada-language comedy drama film, directed by Relangi Narasimha Rao and is a remake of the Tamil film Pondatti Sonna Kettukanum.
-The film stars Malashri and Harish Kumar, with Dwarakish, Srikanth, Balaraj and Umashri in key supporting roles.
+The film stars Malashri and Harish Kumar, with Dwarakish, Umashree, Balaraj, and Srikanth in key supporting roles.

 The film's music was composed by Chakravarthy and the audio was launched on the Lahari Music banner.